 Learn Spanish in Mexico City

-I interviewed one of our students let´s check what he has to say about Mexico:
+In fact, I interviewed one of our students about his experience learning Spanish in Mexico.
+Let’s see what he has to say!

 TIP # 1: MEET PEOPLE

 One of the best ways to learn Spanish, but also, for some people, the most difficult is to practice.
 Go out, meet people and talk to these people.
 In a foreign country it is easy to meet people.
 Social media and date apps can help you to meet locals.

 Hostels are a great way to meet people but don´t make the mistake of just hanging out with people of your same nationality.
 Speaking English is obviously not a good way to learn Spanish.
 Moreover speaking Spanish with foreigners (not local) is, in my opinion, a good first step to learn Spanish.
 The accent of your interlocutors (German, Spanish, Italian) will be less complicated to understand than that of the locals.

 You can also join the language exchange meetups like this: https://www.meetup.com/es/Speak-Like-A-Mexican/

 Another way to learn Spanish smoothly.
 Read books (simple) in Spanish in order to improve and acquire a little more vocabulary.
 You can also watch movies and series in Spanish.
 It is a well known method and very easy to set up that you can start in Mexico.
 I advise you (for testing) to put the subtitles in Spanish and not in English and to completely remove the subtitles.
 Our attention is mainly focused on reading, it becomes harder to assimilate the sounds.

 TIP # 3: WORK!